Spanish prosecutor seeks extradition of JPMorgan 'London Whale' supervisor

 He argued that the charges he faced, which could carry prison sentences of up to 95 years, were disproportionate and that the trading losses had in any case occurred in London.

-His defense team had long been expected to argue that the United States had no jurisdiction over the case.
+His defence team had long been expected to argue that the United States had no jurisdiction over the case.

 Martin-Artajo was arrested in Madrid last year and granted a conditional release.
 He is the most senior figure detained over the case, while Iksil, who cooperated with U.S. authorities, has not been charged.